Ophthalmic Technician Schools

 There are numerous paths to entering the profession of an ophthalmic technician.
 A prospective professional can begin with on-the-job training or complete an accredited course with required clinical rotations.
 If pursuing the education path to enter the field, students complete their courses in one or two years.
 Some courses even include completing an associate’s degree.

 The BLS also has data for ophthalmic laboratory technicians.
 These technicians often use automated equipment to make lenses.
 These techs, commonly known as optical laboratory technicians, manufacture lenses for optical instruments, such as binoculars and telescopes.
-The BLS states that the demand for ophthalmic laboratory technicians will grow -1 percent between 2022 and 2032.
+The BLS states that the demand for ophthalmic laboratory technicians will grow by 1 percent between 2022 and 2032.

 Anyone interested in a career with growth potential and a low barrier to entry will find pursuing a career as an ophthalmic technician to be a good choice.